AdrianGundersen/Physics_projects/Project4/README.md

         "measure_sweeps": 10, // Measure observables every n sweeps
         "total_sweeps": 3000, // Total number of sweeps after burn-in
-        "cores": 4, // Number of CPU cores to use "walkers": 4 // Number of independent walkers (should be = n * cores for best performance) },
+        "cores": 4, // Number of CPU cores to use "walkers": 4, // Number of independent walkers (should be = n * cores for best performance) "qr": false // Bool to write lattice spins to file, only works if "use_Trange": false.
+    },
     "write_to_file":
     {